 Men: basketball, cross country, golf, lacrosse, soccer, track and field

 Women: basketball, cross country, soccer, softball, tennis, track and field, and volleyball

 The historic 50-acre campus is located in Belmont, California, on the San Francisco Peninsula in Silicon Valley, a 30-minute drive to the Pacific Ocean.
 NDNU is half an hour south of San Francisco and north of San Jose.

 1500 Ralston Avenue, Belmont, CA 94002

 Fully accredited by the WASC Senior College and University Commission (WSCUC)

 Accreditation Council for Business Schools and Programs (ACBSP)

-NDNU’s mascot, the Argonaut, is named in honor of Jason and the Argonauts, the brave mythical explorers who searched for the Golden Fleece during ancient times.
+NDNU’s mascot, the Argonaut, is named in honor of Jason and the Argonauts, the brave explorers who searched for the Golden Fleece in Greek mythology.